sdcote/cdxlab/01-Basics/LabNotes.md

 # 01 - Basics

-This lab goes over basic operations of a data transfer job and how to install and call the Coyote DX tools.
+This lab goes over basic operations of a data transfer job and how to install and call the CDX tools.

 ## Simple Jobs